fumeapp/modeltyper/readme.md

     }
 ```

-This will then properly generate something like:
+This will generate something like:

 ```ts
 export interface User {